Health officials explain CDC’s new COVID-19 death count method

 “If you look at our population, quite a few of our population have some form of underlying condition,” said Dr. Minns.

-Dr. Minns said while many people may have underlying conditions, which can make them more susceptible to die from the disease, it’s not the only thing being considered in that 94 percent of conditions contributing to COVID-19 deaths.
+Dr. Minns said while many people may have underlying conditions, which can make them more susceptible to die from the disease, it’s not the only thing being considered in that 94% of conditions contributing to COVID-19 deaths.

-Dr. Thomas Moore says people can develop these conditions or additional causes once the virus has been contracted, things like pneumonia and respiratory failure.
+Dr. Thomas Moore, Wesley Infection prevention director, says people can develop these conditions or additional causes once the virus has been contracted, such as pneumonia and respiratory failure.

-“People will get the infection, they have a fatal cardiac arrhythmia, all sorts of things happen and that can happen once you get the virus,” said Wesley Infection Prevention Director Dr. Thomas Moore.
+“People will get the infection, they have a fatal cardiac arrhythmia, all sorts of things happen and that can happen once you get the virus,” said Dr. Moore.

 Both Dr. Moore and Dr. Minns emphasize the need to take the virus seriously.
 They said it’s the third leading cause of death in the United States and that it can affect anyone.